 Don’t just cover up symptoms; target the source of your ache!
-Teeter has helped millions like you find natural relief in the convenience of their own homes, and takes only a few minutes a day!
+Teeter Inversion Tables have helped millions like you find natural relief in the convenience of their own homes, and takes only a few minutes a day!

 RELIEVE BACK PAIN

 Unlike surgery, mechanical traction, and other invasive forms of treatment, using a Teeter is a gentle, passive way to target pain at the source and care for all weight-bearing joints.
 This progressive form of traction allows each joint to be decompressed by the same weight that compresses it while upright.
 To put it simply, inverted decompression creates an ideal stretch that improves spinal health and targets back pain by helping to 1) rehydrate discs, 2) reduce nerve pressure, 3) realign the spine and 4) relax tense muscles.
 Best of all, decompressing on a Teeter takes only a few minutes and feels great!

 1) Rehydrate discs

 Clinical studies show that when inverted the separation between the vertebrae increases, this allows for absorption of moisture into the soft tissue of the discs, increasing the nutrient content as well as plumping the discs for better shock absorption and flexibility.